mharrisb1/system-monitor/README.md

 # Udacity C++ Nanodegree System Monitor Project

 ## Make
-This project uses [Make](https://www.gnu.org/software/make/).
+This project uses [Make](https://www.gnu.org/software/make/) on the surface but actually utilizes CMake under the hood.
 The Makefile has five targets:
 * `build`  compiles the source code and generates an executable
 * `test`   Runs unit tests, does not build source
 * `format` applies [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to style the source code